vlyon/Plate/README.md

     To prevent the default filter being used for a single variable, just set the filter to an empty string.
 Eg: `<% $unfiltered |%>`

-- `cache_code => undef`
+- `cache_code => 1`

-    If set to a true value, the engine will cache compiled templates in memory.
+    If set to a true value, the engine will cache compiled template code in memory.
+    This vastly improves performance at the expense of some memory.

 - `cache_path => undef`